itsTAMART/blog/_posts/2019-10-24-3d-music-scales.md

 # 3D Music Scales

 This is an interactive 3D visualization of the most famous music scales and their relations made with Three.js.
-It was done

 [[demo]](https://itstamart.github.io/3d-music-scales)  [[code]](https://github.com/itsTAMART/3d-music-scales)